TLCFEM/suanPan-manual/docs/Example/Structural/Dynamics/process-ground-motion.md

 From the graph, one shall see that the interpolated acceleration contain significantly large components beyond the original 100 Hz.
 It is thus concluded that ***significant spurious response may be present***.

-The ground motion can also be converted to displacement.
+The ground motion can also be converted to displacement by using cumulative integration.

 ```python